TheOzBargainer/OzBargain-Repo/README.md

 # OzBargain-Repo

-Just a non-functioning OzBargain clone.
+Just an in-development and (currently) non-functional OzBargain clone.